Dynatrace/OneAgent-SDK-for-NodeJs/samples/README.md

 - `Database`: Shows use of SDK APIs for database requests
 - `RemoteCall`: Shows use of SDK APIs for remote calls (incoming and outgoing)
+- `Messaging`: Shows use of SDK APIs for messaging (incoming and outgoing)
+- `CustomRequestAttributes`: Shows use of SDK APIs to set custom request attributes

 ## Prepare running sample applications